elfstead/silke/README.md

 }
 ```

 View more examples in [packages/core/examples](./packages/core/examples).
-Run them from anywhere with `bun /path/to/index.html`, or `npx vite examples/<exampleName>/` called from the `core` directory if you don't want to use Bun.
+Run them from anywhere with `bun /path/to/index.html`, or if you don't want to use Bun then run `npx vite examples/<exampleName>/` from inside the `core` directory.

 ## Features

+- Components, HTML templates, and reactivity (just like you would expect from any framework!)
 - Granular reactivity, like Solid
 - No Vite/Babel dependency.
 Bun users can just `bun run index.html`
 - 3 built in directives: